jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

-# Mujoco-OpenAI-Gym-Ubuntu
+# Mujoco OpenAI Gym Ubuntu
 Short description of instillation process for Mujoco 1.50 with OpenAi Gym on Ubuntu 16.04
 **Note**: This is a compilation of my experiences and useful resources I found.
-Hope this can help!
+Hope this can be a helpful little *how to guide*!

 ## Ubuntu
 Make sure to have [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) installed.
 You can try with another version, but this is the one I am using.